 2. Develop Contingency Plans: Prepare for potential risks with alternative sourcing strategies to ensure business resilience.

-3. Align Management Strategies with Objectives: Ensuring that supplier management strategies support overall business goals optimizes efficiency and effectiveness.
+3. Align Management Strategies with Objectives: Ensuring that supplier management strategies support overall business goals, optimize efficiency, and effectiveness.

 Enhancing Collaboration and Partnership